risingnote/spdz-deployment/README-DockerFile.md

 `Dockerfile-spdz-dev`

 Convenience container to mount the SPDZ source files from the host file system into a container to allow interactive dev and testing, e.g. on MacOS.
-Installs the python dependencies to all the Scripts/test.sh tests to be run.
+Installs the python dependencies to allow the Scripts/test.sh tests to be run.

 Build with `docker build -f Dockerfile-spdz-dev -t spdz/spdzdev .`